aldettinger/camel-quarkus-troubleshooting/README.md

  java -Dquarkus.log.category.\"org.apache.camel.quarkus.core\".level=DEBUG -jar target/quarkus-app/quarkus-run.jar
  ```

+ + With the use of `micrometer` and `registry-prometheus` extensions, we are able to touch the monitoring subject.
+   Let's review some out of the box metrics available at [http://localhost:8080/q/metrics](http://localhost:8080/q/metrics).
+   This opens up the vast subject of observability and we have a good [example](https://github.com/apache/camel-quarkus-examples/tree/main/observability) for that.

 ## Troubleshooting in native mode

 In native mode, an executable targeting a specific operating system is built.